miguelprim/iglubit/content/en/career.md

   funfacts_item:
   - name : "Flexible hours"
     icon : ""
-    content : "Tight schedule as you more comfortable feel, with effective communication you can work remotely"
+    content : "Decide when you want to come and go from work.
+You can even bring forward work from Monday to Thursday to leave Friday more relaxed and start the weekend earlier.
+It's up to you"

-  - name : "Free Caffe & Fruits"
+  - name : "35 hours per week"
     icon : ""
-    content : "We love coffe & fruits in order to maintain us focused but also healthy"
+    content : "the old 40 hours are part of history in most cases"

-  - name : "Recreation & Inspiration"
+  - name : "Learn German"
     icon : ""
-    content : "Support to Workshops and further trainings"
+    content : "By networking with people from Germany and other countries, you will learn German in a natural and authentic way while working (apart from English)"

-  - name : "Fridays Relax"
+  - name : "Home Office"
     icon : ""
-    content : "If you achieve the result in 4 days, why not to relax on friday?"
+    content : "in most cases you are offered the possibility to do 2 days of remote work from home"

 ########### Career ############
 career: